 Sport Climbing at the Olympics will take place at the Aomi Urban Sports Park.
 This is a temporary venue set up on Tokyo’s waterfront and will be an outside venue with amphitheater-style seating.
 The venue will also host the 3x3 Basketball and Paralympic 5-a-side Football events.
 It’s about 20 minutes walking distance from the “Tokyo Teleport Station” on the Tokyo Waterfront Area Rapid Transit line.
 Interestingly the sports park is also within viewing distance of the Odaiba Statue of Liberty replica.

 You can see the progress of the build on IFSC’s instagram here.
-The main building with the panels and the outer climbing walls are finished, just a bit of decoration and the seating/inside to go.
+The main building with the panels and the outer climbing walls are finished, with just a bit of decoration and the seating/inside to go.
 Route setting won’t happen until very close to the event itself.

 The weather may be a challenge.
 In August 2019 Tokyo saw highs of above 30°C / 86 °F. The heat, combined with the humidity that is exacerbated by being on the waterfront means friction will be low and competitors will get tired fast.
 The Olympic Committee has plans to make sure shade is available for the competitors and visitors as well as water and ice chips available – though it’s yet to be seen if this will pan out.